Free entry for all visitors. Donations to Cumberland House Natural History Museum are welcome.

 Use the weblink above to access the Museum's website for full information.

-The museum has a buggy park for use by visitors, we do not allow buggies into the museum.
+The museum has a buggy park for use by visitors, but buggies are not allowed around the museum.

 An accessible toilet and baby changing facilities are available.

 Induction loops for hearing impaired visitors are installed.

 Guide dogs are welcome.

 For further information please call 023 9281 5276.

 Activities to try at home